Tour of the 2013 HGTV Dream Home in Kiawah, South Carolina

-The location of the 2013 HGTV Dream Home offered some challenges to its construction.
-South Carolina's barrier islands are beautiful, but they are often buffeted by harsh storms which bring with them hurricane winds and the threat of floods.
-And did I mention the earthquakes?
+The location of the 2013 HGTV Dream Home offered some challenges for its builders.
+South Carolina's barrier islands are beautiful, but they are often buffeted by harsh storms which bring hurricane-strength winds and the threat of floods.
+And to top it off, there can also be earthquakes.

 Some of the ways that the Dream Home construction addressed these challenges include:

-- A home raised eight feet above ground level, to protect against flooding.
+- They raised the home eight feet above ground level, to protect against flooding.

-- Structural elements joined together not only with screws, but with strong steel brackets to protect against buffeting winds.
+- Structural elements are joined together not just with screws but with strong steel brackets to protect against buffeting winds.

-- Window glass that was lab-tested to be strong enough to remain unbroken when shot with a cannon, to withstand the toughest storm.
+- The window glass was lab-tested to be strong enough to remain unbroken when shot with a cannon, to withstand the toughest storm.

-- Special sealant in the outer walls and roof to protect against water damage.
+- They used special sealant in the outer walls and roof to protect against water damage.

-- Cellular PVC Siding that can withstand salt air, moisture, and parasites, to keep the Dream Home looking great and structurally sound for years to come.
+- The home is sided with cellular PVC siding that can withstand salt air, moisture, and parasites, to keep the Dream Home looking great and structurally sound for years to come.

 In addition, the builders of the 2013 HGTV Dream Home set themselves an additional difficult goal: they wanted their home to be so environmentally-friendly that it would qualify for LEED platinum certification.